EPA Issues Final Determination Blocking Clean Water Act Permit for Proposed Pebble Mine

 What’s Next for Pebble Mine?

-Regardless of the fate of PLP’s appeal, the proposed Pebble mine is rife with problems – from its compensatory mitigation plan, water treatment and storage, land ownership concerns, impact on anadromous fish species, and tailings and dam design, to name just a few.
+Still, Pebble faces multiple challenges that will be difficult to overcome – its compensatory mitigation plan, water treatment and storage, land ownership concerns, impact on anadromous fish species, and tailings and dam design, to name just a few.
 Pebble mine is, and will always be, the wrong mine in the wrong place.
+BBNC and regional stakeholders will continue to oppose Pebble mine while working towards solutions that both protect Bristol Bay and secure its future.

 Additional Resources